-Pinched Nerve Pain Information and Treatment Options
+Pinched Nerve Pain Diagnosis and Treatment Options in Southeast Michigan

 The location of your pain can help pinpoint exactly where to find your pinched nerve.

 - A pinched nerve issue in your neck can cause pain in your arm, chest, or shoulder.

 - If you feel back pain, or numbness in your legs or feet, your doctor will probably start by investigating lower back treatment options.

 Nerves can become pinched, or compressed, by a variety of physical causes.
 It’s important to tell the pain specialist exactly what kinds of pain or other sensations you’re experiencing.